lyleresnick/lyleresnick.github.io/_drafts/Solving-a-Complex-iOS-TableView-Part-2.md

 Besides encapsulating the code responsible for the transformation, `TransactionListTwoSourcesTransformer` has a few other significant changes:

 - the data is passed into the class at initialization.
 This was done to make it easier to setup tests for the transformer.

-- the type of the group has been encapsulated by the Group class.
+- the group types have been encapsulated by the Group class.

 - the responsibility for conversion of input data has been moved to the `TransactionModel`class.

-- the iterator on the array of transactions has been formalized.
+- the iterator on the array of transactions has been formalized, by using an `IndexingIterator`.

+  ​